-A designated Level III Trauma Center, Kaweah Delta Medical Center provides 24-hour emergency care for illness and injury.
+A designated Level III Trauma Center, Kaweah Delta Medical Center provides 24-hour emergency services and care for illness and injury in Visalia.
 The Medical Center is staffed 24 hours a day with a team of in-house trauma surgeons, anesthesiologists, physician specialists, a full trauma support team and contracted staffing provided by California Emergency Physicians (CEP).

-Kaweah Delta Medical Center provides comprehensive Emergency Medical care to patients suffering from critical and life-threatening illnesses and injuries.
-The Emergency Department treats over 80,000 patients each year from Tulare, Kings and surrounding counties, making it one of the busiest Emergency care facilities in California.
+Kaweah Delta Medical Center provides comprehensive Emergency care to patients suffering from critical and life-threatening illnesses and injuries.
+The Emergency Department treats over 80,000 patients each year from Tulare, Kings and surrounding counties, making it one of the busiest Emergency services facilities in Visalia and California.

 F.A.S.T.ER = Fast Assessment and Streamline Treatment in the ED

 As a patient comes into the Emergency Department (ED) they will be greeted, quickly registered and assessed.
 The patient will be taken back to the triage area where their medical team will decide their plan of emergency care.
 For non-English speaking patients Medical Interpreters are available.

 In the triage area the care process will begin.
 Blood tests, x-rays, etc. will be ordered if needed and the patient will be placed in a treatment chair in the ED hallway unless it is determined that a bed is needed.
 After test results are back, the physician will determine if the patient can go home or will be admitted for further care.